 - We extend the Energy Allocation Problem (EAP) into the continuous energy allocation problem (CEAP).
 It turns out that the extension is not trivial and requires some mathematical development.
-We provide some of the results required to deal with piecewise linear functions to represent prosumer preferences. - We show how to encode the CEAP as a mixed-integer program so that it can be optimally solved for any distribution network topology by means of off-the-shelf commercial solvers such as CPLEX or Gurobi.
+We provide some of the results required to deal with piecewise linear functions to represent prosumer preferences. - We show how to encode the CEAP as a mixed-integer program so that it can be optimally solved for any distribution network topology by means of off-the-shelf commercial solvers such as CPLEX or Gurobi. - Finally, since the CEAP defines the allocation rule of our market, we also touch upon the design of payment rules that together with our allocation rule can help design a mechanism for our prosumer-oriented market.

 The rest of the paper is organized as follows.
 Section 2 formally defines the allocation rule that we propose to clear prosumer-oriented electricity markets with piecewise linear valuation functions.
 Thereafter, section 3 shows how to implement the clearing of the market as a mixed-integer program (MIP).
-Finally, section 4 concludes and sets paths to future research.
+Next, section 4 touches upon how to cope with prosumers' strategic behavior, and section 5 concludes and sets paths to future research.

-2. The energy allocation problem
+2 The energy allocation problem